Calanthe/Calanthe.github.io/_posts/2017-09-26-lost-in-cyberspace-vr.markdown

 I only demonstrated `colors` here but `connections`, `traps` and `target` are implemented in a quite similar way.

-After entering correct code, the maze's map is shown in the terminal.
+After entering a correct code, the maze's map is shown in the terminal.

 <div class='image center no-mobile'>
 <img src='/assets/cyberspace/map_terminal.png' alt='The mazes map is shown in the terminal'>
 <span class="caption">The mazes map with revealed sectors shown in the terminal.</span>
 </div>

-The more hints are shown on the terminal map, the easier for hacker is to reach the correct node and hack it.
+The more hints are shown on the terminal map, the easier it becomes for the hacker to reach the correct node and hack it.

 ### Conclusion

-I hope that you've learnt something today and maybe even felt motivated to try building a VR game by your own.
+I hope that you've learnt something today and maybe even felt motivated to try building a VR game of your own.
 I intentionally didn't show any fragments of `A-Frame` code because I wanted to focus on the most crucial parts of the game, not the library itself.
-If you are willing to learn it's basics, here is a [A-Frame examples' page][aframe-examples] and an [introduction tutorials][intro-aframe] to start with.
+If you are willing to learn it's basics, here is an [A-Frame examples' page][aframe-examples] and an [introduction tutorials][intro-aframe] to get started.

 If you have any questions about the [Lost in Cyberspace][LostinCyberspace] game, investigate its [codebase][repo] by yourself and as always feel free to ask about it in the section below.